scoheb/release-service-catalog/README.md

 Whenever a change is pushed to this repository and a pull request is created, a yaml lint task will run to ensure that the resource definition doesn't contain invalid yaml data.
 Refer to the [.yamllint file](.yamllint) to see the exact applied rules.
 For more information on yamllint, check the [official documentation](https://yamllint.readthedocs.io/en/stable).

-# Versioning

-All the resources in this repository are versioned through the use of the `app.kubernetes.io/version` label.
-Any change in one of these resources will modify the version of the resource.
-Semantic Versioning is used to bump the versions on each of those resources.